Individual Counselling Gold Coast

 7. Unforgiveness

 It is not uncommon for clients to come to me with conflicts regarding infidelity, problems getting over separations/ divorce, not being able to forgive ex-partners etcetera.
 This is because there is trauma attached to feeling betrayed or disappointed.
 This can cause stuck thinking or ruminating when we wish we had done things differently.
 The result of this is not being able to let go, to forgive and to have our Internal critic constantly telling us things that make us unhappy.
-We have regular thoughts and statements from this internal critic: Statements such as: "I Should, I Must, I Will Never, I Can't," etcetera.
-This internal critic can be quite a nag.
-It causes suffering which reveals itself as depression, anxiety, new relationship problems, insomnia, major self-doubt and other issues.

 Most of us struggle with beliefs that fate, or someone, has wronged us in some way.
 Moreover, when we water and nurture these beliefs over time, it causes massive suffering.
 At Ghita Therapy, it is your therapist's job to help you to break down these beliefs one at a time, so that you can happily move on with your life.